-With the K2 Galactic Archaeology Program we aim at projecting the full parameter space into few dimensions such that we can explore key aspects of galactic evolution, in particular the agemetallicity distribution and age-velocity distribution and their variation in galactic radius, R, and height above the plane, Z. For this we require about 5,000 (oscillating red giant) stars each at 10 unique R and Z regions within the galaxy, which breaks down to about 5,000 red giants per K2 campaign.
+With the K2 Galactic Archaeology Program we aim at projecting the full parameter space into few dimensions such that we can explore key aspects of galactic evolution, in particular the agemetallicity distribution and age-velocity distribution and their variation in galactic radius, R, and height above the plane, Z. For this we require about 5,000-7,000 (oscillating red giant) stars each at 10 unique R and Z regions within the galaxy, which breaks down to about 5,000 red giants on average per K2 campaign.
 These numbers are based on our expected observational uncertainties on age (20% or 0.08 dex) and metallicity (0.1dex), and the need to critically sample the parameter range spanned by the Galaxy, age: 1-13.7 Gyr (14 bins), metallicity: -2 < [Fe/H] < 0.5 (25 bins) by at least 15 stars per bin, which translates to a S/N ratio above 3.8 (Poisson statistics).
-Each campaign (1-9) field has different giant yields ranging 50-90%; hence 5,500 to 10,000 targets need to be observed per campaign to reach the required number of red giants.
+Each campaign (1-10) field has different giant yields; hence 5,500 to 15,000 targets need to be observed per campaign to obtain the required number of red giants.
 Each campaign adds stars at new locations, gradually snapping our 'picture' of the Galaxy into focus as the mission progresses.
-In particular, C6 is critical for boosting our sample of halo stars, which are rare, and C7 will provide us with stars in the inner thick disk.
-If fewer stars per campaign or fewer campaigns are allocated to the program, we would need to project the parameter space to fewer dimensions - consequently our conclusions would become more model dependent.
+If fewer stars per campaign are allocated to the program, we would need to project the parameter space to fewer dimensions - consequently our conclusions would become more model dependent.